PythonZero/CodeSnippets/k8s/kubernetes_commands.md

 ### Deleting the pods which failed

-You may want to run this multiple times to make it even faster
+You may want to run this multiple times to make it even faster **Powershell**
 ```powershell

 kubectl get pods -n default -o custom-columns="NAME:.metadata.name,REASON:.status.containerStatuses[].state.waiting.reason" | ForEach-Object {